AudioJailbreak: Jailbreak Attacks against End-to-End Large Audio-Language Models: Background Related Works

-\attackname differs from them in the following aspects, as summarized in \tablename~\ref{tab:comp_work} in \Cref{sec:comp_attack}.
-(1) {\bf Adversary's capability:} Prior attacks assume that the adversary can fully manipulate user prompts, i.e., strong adversary, based on which jailbreak prompts are crafted.
-This assumption is reasonable in some cases, e.g., the LLM users are attackers who can choose any desired prompts and arbitrarily manipulate them to jailbreak the target \smodelname.
-However, these attacks are not applicable when the adversary is only able to add jailbreak audios after user prompts, and has no knowledge of these prompts in advance, i.e., weak adversary.
-In contrast, \attackname is the first audio jailbreak attack that is applicable for both the strong adversary and the weak adversary, thus has a broader attack scenario. \attackname faces a unique challenge for the weak adversary who does not know in advance what the LLM users will say, and for how long, requiring to have both the asynchrony and universality properties.
-(2) {\bf Asynchrony:} All the prior optimization-based attacks except for AdvWave craft perturbations that are aligned with user prompts in time.
-It is feasible for the strong adversary, but becomes infeasible for the weak adversary who cannot predict when and how long will users utter. \attackname features the asynchrony property for the weak adversary.
-(3) {\bf Universality:} The jailbreak perturbation crafted by \attackname is universal, i.e., applicable to different user prompts while all the prior attacks have to either manually or automatically create a specific jailbreak perturbation for each user prompt, which is not only inefficient but also unpractical for the weak adversary.
-(4) {\bf Stealthiness:} The malicious intent of jailbreak audios crafted by all the prior attacks is clearly bearable and noticeable by users.
-This may be negligible when the LLM users are the attackers (strong adversary), but becomes crucial when the LLM users are the victims (weak adversary).
-We propose various strategies to conceal the malicious intent of jailbreak audios.
-Note that while AdvWave~\cite{AdvWave} uses a classifier-guided approach to direct jailbreak audio to resemble specific environmental sounds, the malicious intent can still be noticed by users.
-(5) {\bf Over-the-air robustness:} All the prior optimization-based jailbreak attacks are only evaluated over the API channel, thus it is unclear whether they remain effective when being played over the air.
-Our results show that their attack success rate decreases significantly when being played over the air.
-We enhance the over-the-air robustness by incorporating Room Impulse Response into the generation of jailbreak perturbations, thus achieving much higher over-the-air robustness than them.
+\attackname differs from them in the following aspects, as summarized in \tablename~\ref{tab:comp_work}.
+(1) {\bf Adversary's capability:} Prior attacks assume the adversary can fully manipulate user prompts, i.e., strong adversary, based on which jailbreak prompts are crafted.
+It is feasible in some cases, e.g., LLM users as attackers can choose any desired prompts to jailbreak the target \smodelname.
+However, these attacks are not applicable when the adversary can only add jailbreak audios after user prompts, and has no knowledge of these prompts in advance, i.e., weak adversary. \attackname is the \emph{first} audio jailbreak attack applicable for both strong and weak adversaries, thus has a broader attack scenario. \attackname faces a unique challenge for the weak adversary who does not know in advance what LLM users will say, and for how long, requiring asynchrony and universality.
+(2) {\bf Asynchrony:} All prior optimization-based attacks except AdvWave \chengk{and Exposing} craft perturbations aligned with user prompts in time.
+It is feasible for the strong adversary, but becomes infeasible for the weak adversary who cannot predict when and how long users will utter. \attackname features asynchrony property for the weak adversary.
+(3) {\bf Universality:} Jailbreak perturbation crafted by \attackname is prompt-universal, i.e., applicable to different user prompts while all prior attacks must create a specific jailbreak perturbation for each user prompt, which is not only inefficient but also impractical for the weak adversary.
+(4) {\bf Stealthiness:} Malicious intent of jailbreak audios crafted by all prior attacks is clearly bearable and noticeable by users.
+This may be negligible when LLM users are attackers (strong adversary), but becomes crucial when LLM users are victims (weak adversary).
+We propose various strategies to conceal malicious intent of jailbreak audios.
+Note that while AdvWave~\cite{AdvWave} uses a classifier-guided approach to direct jailbreak audio to resemble specific environmental sounds, malicious intent can still be noticed by users.
+(5) {\bf Over-the-air robustness:} All prior optimization-based jailbreak attacks are only evaluated over the API channel, so it is unclear whether they remain effective when played over the air.
+Our results show their attack success rate decreases significantly when played over the air.
+We enhance over-the-air robustness by incorporating Room Impulse Response into jailbreak perturbation generation, thus achieving much higher over-the-air robustness than them.